 Facciamo una piccola pausa!

-Let’s take a short break!
+Let’s take a little break!

 Plural: Fate silenzio!